 Google Drive is one of the core services in G Suite for Education.

-- Get Started with Drive
+- Get started with Drive

-- Get Started with Team Drives
+- Get started with shared drives

 You must have an active G Suite account to use this service.

 Google Drive may be accessed using a web browser or a mobile device.